 The usual route to a PhD in the Department takes 3-4 years.
 This comprises:

 Year 1: Taught research training (RT) modules and development of a detailed research proposal

 Students take a number of taught modules in a programme tailored to their research skills and previous experience.
-These modules are provided by the department and by the Faculty of Social Sciences as part of the ESRC-funded White Rose Social Sciences Doctoral Training Centre programme, and cover principles and methods in social science research, research ethics, and subject-specific specialised modules as required.
+These modules are provided by the department and by the Faculty of Social Sciences as part of the ESRC-funded White Rose Social Sciences Doctoral Training Partnership programme, and cover principles and methods in social science research, research ethics, and subject-specific specialised modules as required.

 Year 2: Doctoral research and advanced research training

 The second year is usually the principle field research period, and for many students also includes the beginning of analysis and writing up their thesis.
-We also encourage students to take advantage of the advanced research training modules provided by the universities in the White Rose DTC, and within the Department.
+We also encourage students to take advantage of the advanced research training modules provided by the universities in the White Rose DTP, and within the Department.